Using Vinegar to Remove Pet Stains

 - 1 quart of warm water

-Getting The Pet Stain Out:
+Getting The Pet Stains Out

-- If your furry friend has vomited or pooped on the rug, you need to remove the solid stuff first.
+- If your furry friend has vomited or pooped on the rug, you need to remove the solids first.
 Either pick it up with a paper towel and dispose of it or scoop it up and dispose of it.
 If your pet has urinated skip to next step and blot up the moisture below.

 - Now remove as much of the rest of the stain as you can with a clean paper towel or cloth.